louketo/louketo-proxy/README.md

 #### **- Forward Signing Proxy (Experimental)**

-Lets say you have a bunch of services and you want to apply granular access controls, central auditing, authentication and authorization between endpoints.
-Incoming is covered as detailed above, but you can use a forwarding proxy.
-Your application can proxy outbound requests through the proxy; requests will be signed with an authorization header (i.e. a JWT access token) for the other end to verify.
-The proxy will then take care of authenticating to the
+Forward signing provides a mechanism for authentication and authorization between services, using the keycloak issued tokens for granular control.
+When operating with in the more, the proxy will automatically acquire a access token (handling the refreshing or logins) and tag Authorization headers on outbound request's (TLS via HTTP CONNECT is fully supported).
+You control which domains are tagged by the --forwarding-domains option.
+Note, this option use a **contains** comparison on domains.
+So, if you wanted to match all domains under *.svc.cluster.local can and simply use: --forwarding-domain=svc.cluster.local.

-OpenID service and refreshing the tokens for you.
-Note, at present the service logs in using oauth client_credentials grant type, so you authentication service, must support direct (username/password) logins.
+At present the service logs in using oauth client_credentials grant type, so your authentication service, must support direct (username/password) logins.

 Example setup:

-You have selection of applications; lets assume to keep the example only those with a specific role per project for access i.e. Project requires project role claim, ProjectB requires projectb role claim etc etc. You can setup the
+You have collection of micro-services which are permitted to speak to one another; you've already setup the credentials, roles, clients etc in Keycloak, providing granular role controls over issue tokens.

 ```YAML
 # kubernetes pod example